knolleary/pubsubclient/tests/README.md

 ## Running

-Without a suitable arduino plugged in, the test suite will only check the example sketches compile cleanly against the library.

-With an arduino plugged in, each sketch that has a corresponding python test case is built, uploaded and then the tests run.

-The test suite _does not_ run an MQTT server - it is assumed to be already running.
+The test suite _does not_ run an MQTT server - it is assumed to be running already.

    $ python testsuite.py

+A summary of activity is printed to the console.
+More comprehensive logs are written to the `logs` directory.

 ## What it does